LaunchCodeEducation/cheatsheets/spring-persistence/README.md

 ### Field Annotations

-These are annotations are applicable within a class annotated by `@Entity`.
-They determine how object fields are persisted in a database.
+These annotations are applicable within a class annotated by `@Entity`.
+They determine how class fields are persisted in a database.

-These annotations can, in most cases, be applied to object fields directly, but they can also be applied to their getter methods.
+These annotations can, in most cases, be applied to fields directly, but they can also be applied to getter methods.
 We recommend applying them to fields.
-Doing so means you don't have to expose a public setter for the given property, which can break encapsulation (think of an `id` field with a public setter).
+Doing so means you don't have to expose a public setter for the given property, which can break encapsulation (think of an `id` field with a public setter...not good).
 [Read about][field-vs-property] how these two approaches are different, and why you might choose one over the other.

 `@NotNull` - This is not actually a JPA annotation -- it is part of the `javax.validation.constraints` package -- but Hibernate enforces it as well.
 Specifies that the field may not be null.